-Reason #1: Best program for 5% cash back
+Reason #1: 5% cash back

 Reason #3: There's no annual fee, no inactivity fee, and no expiration of your rewards

-Rewards redemption without the BS
+Rewards redemption without jumping through hoops

 - Experiences - There are all sorts of unique opportunities for concerts, culinary events, the hottest games, safaris/tours and much more.